 Murder or Attempted Murder by Poisoning

 Predictably, NRS 202.170 is a less serious crime in Nevada than intentionally killing … or trying to kill … another person by poisoning.
-Laughlin criminal defense attorney Neil Shouse illustrates the distinction between homicide and NRS 202.170:
+Criminal defense attorney Neil Shouse illustrates the distinction between homicide and NRS 202.170:

 Note that Nevada has a separate law for people who unjustifiably poison animals (other than noxious animals such as a rabid dog).
 It makes no difference whether the defendant owns the animal, and the punishment depends on the type of animal poisoned.
-Learn more about the Nevada crime of animal cruelty.
+Learn more about animal cruelty.